mayararaby/JS_Project/README.md

 #Home Click
 This website is made using JS as backend and HTML CSS as frontend

-You can check the live game from [here](https://homeclick.netlify.app/)
+You can check the live demo from [here](https://homeclick.netlify.app/)

 ## contributers